Back to Relationship Tracker

 ANTHROPIC_API_KEY: go to console.anthropic.com, sign in, click "API Keys" in the left sidebar, and create a new key.
 Copy the whole thing (it starts with sk-ant-).

 AIRTABLE_PAT: your Airtable Personal Access Token.
-If you haven't gotten it yet, the companion guide above walks you through it.
+If you haven't gotten it yet, the companion guide above walks you through it, including the scopes you need.

 This file is listed in .gitignore, which means if you ever push this project to GitHub, your keys won't be included.
 They stay private on your computer.